anitab-org/mentorship-backend/docs/test-pr-guide.md

 <h3>List current relations of a user</h3>

-List the current relationships of testusera.
+List the current relationships of _testusera_.
 The relation should be state 2 (accepted).

 ![Current relations screenshot](https://user-images.githubusercontent.com/26095715/79673499-4926f480-81a8-11ea-8641-79749fdc89ab.png)